Can You Terminate an Employee for Excessive Absenteeism?

 - Reduced operational efficiency and lower quality of products and services

-- Reduced morale across the team, especially if other team members have to pick up the slack
+- Reduced morale across the team, especially if other full-time team members (with good attendance) have to pick up the slack

 Reasons for Excessive Absences

-Episodes of absenteeism – or unscheduled absence – and are often intentional and can stem from a range of causes, including:
+Episodes of absenteeism over a number of days – or unscheduled absences – are often intentional and can stem from a range of causes, including:

 - Job hunting and attending interviews (even more common during the Great Resignation)